csync/csync-server/README.md

 }
 ```
 * `cts` is Unix time in milliseconds
-* `path` is the path of the key seperated into segements.
+* `path` is the path of the key seperated into segments.
 For example, the above path corresponds to the key `a.b.c`
 * `data` is the value you want to store in the key
-* `deletePath` If set equal to true, will delete the value of a key, rather then adding or updating the key.
+* `deletePath` true deletes the key, while false adds or updates the key

 A successful request will return the following:
 ```